4ms/ProducerPack/doc/Producer Pack User Manual.md

 ### **Pan**
 Moves the stereo balance left or right.
 - -50% = left
 - 0% = center
 - +50% = right

 ---
 ![STXF](https://github.com/4ms/ProducerPack/blob/main/doc/STXF.png)

 # StereoCrossfader – Stereo Crossfader with Shape Control

-## Overview

-**StereoCrossfader** smoothly blends between two stereo input pairs (A and B) and lets you adjust the curve of the crossfade for different mixing feels and weight.
+Smoothly blends between two stereo input pairs (A and B) and lets you adjust the curve of the crossfade for different mixing feels and weight.
 A logarithmic curve has a lower degree of change over a wider field and has a faster change closer to the center point of the fade.
----

 ### Mix
 Controls how much signal comes from Input A vs. Input B.